S-SamarthBhatt-B/CosmosDesk/README.md

 ---

-# ⭐ Support
+# ⭐ Show Your Support

-If you like this project, please consider giving it a ⭐ on GitHub.
+If you enjoyed this project, consider giving it a ⭐ on GitHub.

-It helps others discover the project and motivates future improvements.
+It helps others discover the project and motivates future development.

 ---

 # 👨‍💻 Author

-**Samarth Bhatt**
+## Samarth Bhatt

 GitHub